vmware-archive/hillview/docs/userManual.md

 ## System architecture

-The spreadsheet is a three-tier system, as shown in the following figure:
+The tool is a three-tier system, as shown in the following figure:

 ![System architecture](system-architecture.png)